opiproject/opiproject.org/content/_index.md

 ---
-title: "OPI"
+title: " "

-description: "Unlocking your programmable future."
+description: " "
 cascade:
-  featured_image: '/images/opi-banner.png'
+  featured_image: '/images/opi_logos/backgrounds/OPI_logo_social_dark.png'
 ---
 The objective of the Open Programmable Infrastructure Project is to foster a community-driven standards-based open ecosystem for next generation